simov/purest/README.md

 }
 ```

-This will result in having the `x-li-format: json` header being set **always**.
+This will result in having the `x-li-format: json` header being set **always** for that path.

 ## URL Modifiers

-Purest supports a few tokens that you can embed into your provider's domains and paths.
+Purest supports a couple of tokens that you can embed into your provider's domain and path configurations.

 ### Domain Modifiers